-Gary Lineker: BBC Radio Wales' Call Rob Phillips show cancelled
+Gary Lineker: BBC Radio Wales' Call Rob Phillips show replaced

 - Published

-A BBC Radio Wales football programme has been cancelled as BBC sports coverage faces major disruption due to the Gary Lineker impartiality row.
+A BBC Radio Wales football programme will not be broadcast as BBC sports coverage faces major disruption due to the Gary Lineker impartiality row.

 The station's Call Rob Phillips show is being replaced by a replay of a classical concert celebrating 100 years of the BBC in Wales.